-The Simon Cox Student Design Competition begins with an idea.
-Either the student participants or a person living with a disability has an idea for a project.
-TIL will facilitate a meeting of both groups to establish teams.
+The Simon Cox Student Design Competition begins with an idea for a new piece of assistive technology.
+A little bit more how the competition is run.
+Either student participants or a person living with a disability (peer) has an idea for a project.
+The Technology for Independent Living (TIL) program will facilitate a meeting of both groups to establish teams.
 These teams will work together to bring the idea to life within the timespan of the competition.
-Cooperation is the key to a successful design outcome.

 The competition culminates in showcasing these creative and assistive technology design solutions that facilitate greater independence in the home for people with physical disabilities.
 The judges are looking for innovations that can create positive, practical solutions to overcome barriers in the home.
 They will also evaluate the craftsmanship of the working models and the quality of the presentation in order to establish the most successful entries.

 Past winners have continued on to become leaders in the field of assistive technology.
-Teams explain their project ideas with a video or a live presentation, competing for $5500 in prize money for top presenters on May 2nd, 2021.
+Teams explain their project ideas with a video or a live presentation on the final day of this year’s competition, for a chance to win the prize money available for top presenters.